Pollinator Stories from Our Members:

 To complement the beautiful pollinator gardens, Texas Discovery Gardens has two annual Pollinator Plant Sales to make available to the public this diversity of plant species, many not available anywhere else.
 Over 600 varieties emphasizing those used by pollinators are grown in our greenhouses, one of the most diverse selections offered in the country.
 And over half of them are native plants, likewise a subject stressed in all our programs.

 Additionally, we offer numerous pollinator-themed workshops, programs, and lectures.
-Our most popular is our Butterfly Gardening Workshop jointly taught by me and our entomologist John Watts.
+Our most popular is our Butterfly Gardening Workshop jointly taught by a staff member and our entomologist John Watts.
 Participants get to choose about 18 pollinator plants included with registration.
 Some of the related talks he gives include Butterfly Basics, Biology of Butterflies, The Beneficial Garden, Tales of the Dark Side (about moths), Mimicry in Insects, the Marvelous Monarch, Lord of the Flies, What’s the Buzz, and Natural Born Botanists (how observing insects can help identify plants).
-Some of my presentations include Native Pollinator Plants, Native Hummingbird Plants, Hummingbird Gardening, and Gardening for Wildlife.
+Some of our presentations include Native Pollinator Plants, Native Hummingbird Plants, Hummingbird Gardening, and Gardening for Wildlife.
 Our education department also provides several children’s programs dealing with pollinators.

 Lastly, we have designed or completely installed numerous pollinator gardens at local schools, nature centers, the Mayor’s Pollinator Garden at Dallas City Hall, a balcony garden on the 5th floor of the Dallas Library and even helped create a huge garden for the Hagerman National Wildlife Refuge!
 Additionally, through a National Fish and Wildlife Foundation grant, we are enhancing over 80 acres of Dallas City Parks to improve habitat for pollinators, especially monarchs.